vinodborole/gormv2-poc/README.md

 This project showcases GoRM v2 features

 GoRM features include
+1. Logging [Two Options]

-1. Logging SQL scripts to a separate file
+    a.
+Into a separate file
+    b  Using existing logrus
 2. Connection Pooling
 3. Transaction and Nested transaction
 4. Transactions with save points